michaeldye/gitlab_auth_proxy/README.md

 In this mode, code changes will cause runtime reloads.

+To produce a jar suitable for production deployment, execute:

+    lein ring uberjar

 ## TODO:

 - Cache session so authentication step needn't be performed on each request